Haxim/ShackBullet/README.md

 # ShackBullet
-Simple Python Script for Sending Winchatty Notifications to Pushbullet
+Python app for sending Winchatty notifications to Pushbullet